domaindrivendev/Swashbuckle.AspNetCore/README-v5.md

 [SwaggerTag("Create, read, update and delete Products")] public class ProductsController
 {
     ...
 }
 ```

 _NOTE:_ This will add the above description specifically to the tag named "Products".
-Therefore, you should avoid using this attribute if you're tagging Operations with something other than controller name - e.g. if you're customizing the tagging behavior with TagActionsBy.
+Therefore, you should avoid using this attribute if you're tagging Operations with something other than controller name - e.g. if you're customizing the tagging behavior with `TagActionsBy`.

 ## Swashbuckle.AspNetCore.Cli ##

-_NOTE:_ This feature is currently beta only.
-Please post feedback to the following [issue](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/541)

 ### Retrieve Swagger Directly from a Startup Assembly ###